An in-depth look at the Synthetic Biologics, Inc. (SYN) stock

 Synthetic Biologics, Inc. (NYSE:SYN) trade information

-Sporting 16.72% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Sep 29 when the SYN stock price touched $0.4897 or saw a rise of 24.44%.
-Year-to-date, Synthetic Biologics, Inc. shares have moved -27.01%, while the 5-day performance has seen it change -22.45%.
-Over the past 30 days, the shares of Synthetic Biologics, Inc. (NYSE:SYN) have changed -30.06%.
+Despite being -4.4% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 06 when the SYN stock price touched $0.4297 or saw a rise of 23.67%.
+Year-to-date, Synthetic Biologics, Inc. shares have moved -35.29%, while the 5-day performance has seen it change 3.47%.
+Over the past 30 days, the shares of Synthetic Biologics, Inc. (NYSE:SYN) have changed -33.44%.
 Short interest in the company has seen 60.79 Million shares shorted with days to cover at 0.09.

 Synthetic Biologics, Inc. (SYN) estimates and forecasts